huggla/secure_and_minimal/README.md

 ### STARTUPEXECUTABLES
 Space-separated list of files that should be executable by VAR_LINUX_USER, but only during container startup.

+### EXPOSEFUNCTIONS
+Space-separated list of Secure and Minimal-functions that should be executable by VAR_LINUX_USER in the final image.

 # DOCUMENTATION IN PROGRESS!!!
 ...